SheriefElnahas/Front-End-Mentor/7-order-summary/README.md

-# FrontEnd Mentor : Interactive Rating
+# FrontEnd Mentor : Order Summary

 ## This Project Was Aimed To Practice